-As the 2013 Association for Learning Environments (A4LE) Award-winning project for the Southern Region, the science building has already begun to establish it’s own reputation within the higher education realm.
-In response to a district-wide comprehensive master plan, the San Jacinto College District identified a high priority need for science and allied health program additions for each campus.
-A design committee was established to set goals, develop a program of spaces and assist the architects in concept development.
-The Design Committee was made up of end-users and administrators representing the science program at the Central Campus.
+As the 2013 Association for Learning Environments (A4LE) award-winning project for the Southern Region, the science building has already begun to establish it’s own reputation within the higher education realm.
+In response to a districtwide comprehensive master plan, the San Jacinto College District identified a high priority need for science and allied health program additions for each campus.
+A Design Committee was established to set goals, develop a program of spaces and assist the architects in conceptual development.
+The Design Committee was made up of end users and administrators representing the science program at the central campus.

 The new science building includes a public entry and gathering areas, with a generous front lobby and a large allocation of space for common areas throughout the facility.
 Science instruction and support labs account for over 50% of the entire facility.
-These spaces include tiered lecture classrooms, recycling areas, custom instructional labs and support/prep areas for biology, chemistry, geology, and physics.
-All of the interiors are designed using sustainable materials.
-Faculty/staff areas include a science department office suite, faculty offices, and a lab supervisor office.
+These spaces include tiered lecture classrooms, recycling areas, custom instructional labs and support/prep areas for biology, chemistry, geology and physics.
+All of the interiors were designed using sustainable materials.
+Staff areas include a science department office suite, faculty offices and a lab supervisor office.
 Offices are designed to increase flexibility by using demount-able wall partitions.

 + This project is LEED Silver Certified.